realvizu/NsDepCop/doc/Diagnostics.md

 Title|No config file found, analysis skipped.
 :-|:-
 Severity|Info
-Explanation|If there's no config.nsdepcop file next to the csproj file then NsDepCop does not perform analysis.
+Explanation|If there's no config.nsdepcop file next to the C# project file then NsDepCop does not perform analysis.
 To Do|None, this is just an informational message.

 ### NSDEPCOP04